product review

 The explainer

 The real, honest answer to what cleanser to use for blackheads and bumpy skin in 2026 is four Western, salicylic-acid-based options: CeraVe Acne Control Cleanser ($14.24, 2% salicylic acid), La Roche-Posay Effaclar Medicated Gel Cleanser ($18.99), Neutrogena Oil-Free Acne Face Wash ($8.87), and CeraVe Renewing SA Cleanser ($13.68).
-None of these are Korean-formulated, and we're not going to quietly swap that fact — this explainer covers all four, plus a gentler Anua alternative as a clearly separate option.
+None of these are Korean-formulated, and we're not going to quietly swap that fact — this explainer covers all four honestly, plus a gentler Anua alternative presented as a clearly separate, secondary option rather than folded into the core rail.

 Criteria